-Registration for the upcoming semester occurs on each campus simultaneously for four consecutive weeks.
+Registration for the upcoming semester occurs on each campus simultaneously for three consecutive weeks.
 Students are assigned appointments based on units completed within their class level.
 All continuing students will receive their registration appointment time via their CCA email address in mid October and at the beginning of March.
 Students can also view their registration times via WebAdvisor.

 New Student Registration

 Registration provides new degree and nondegree students an opportunity to register for classes before they begin their studies at CCA.
 Incoming degree students are encouraged to make their initial registration for courses by phone (see the Enrollment Guide for details and timelines).
 New degree students can also register or adjust their schedules at New Student Registration sessions during orientation week.